Nerdy, written erotica doesn't need Tumblr to survive

 A January 2017 study found 72 percent of Tumblr's users were female, with an average age of 26, and 22 percent of users logged on specifically to see pornography.
 Tumblr is credited for fostering the porn GIF boom, and it has long been lauded as a space with porn created by women, for women.

-Fan fiction, fan art and broader homage communities take this idea one step further, inviting in creators and consumers of all backgrounds, including and especially LGBTQI people.
+Fanfiction, fan art and broader homage communities take this idea one step further, inviting in creators and consumers of all backgrounds, including and especially LGBTQI people.
 Fandom is a place where young gay women and others can finally insert themselves into a world they love and explore relationships that set their souls on fire, just like straight, cisgender kids do with the existing stories in popular culture.

 "Women, queer people, gender-nonconforming people -- you know there's always been a lot of, how dare you?"
 McGuire said.
 "It's what one of my friends in college used to call the lesbian-porn effect.
 Like, there are a lot of people who are just disgusted and horrified by the existence of actual lesbians in the real world, but who also love lesbian porn because then they can imagine themselves with those two women and they're still the center of the story.
 Even if the story was never meant to include them at all.
 There's a lot of stuff on Tumblr that does not create that space for the people that have historically been catered to."